-There is no shortage of crypto wallets for users to choose from across every type of approach.
+There's no shortage of crypto wallets for users across every type of approach.
 For paper wallet users, the options include any type of paper, notebook, whiteboard or surface on which the user can write a series of numbers.

-- SecuX.
-SecuX has a growing portfolio of hardware wallets, including the V20, W20 and W10 devices.
+- SecuX has a growing portfolio of hardware wallets, including the V20, W20 and W10 devices.

-- SafePal.
-SafePal's primary product is the company's S1 hardware wallet, which is a low-cost option.
+- SafePal's primary product is the company's S1 hardware wallet, which is a low-cost option.

-- Coinbase.
-Coinbase provides all three types of crypto wallet, including online, desktop and mobile options.
+- Coinbase provides all three types of crypto wallets, including online, desktop and mobile options.

-- Trust Wallet.
-Trust Wallet provides a popular mobile crypto wallet option and support for nonfungible tokens (NFTs).
+- Trust Wallet provides a popular mobile crypto wallet option and support for non-fungible tokens.

 How to choose the best crypto wallet

-- Cold vs. hot.
+- Cold versus hot.
 A hardware wallet offers a disconnected model for cryptocurrency access.
-For those that are particularly risk-averse and concerned about the potential that an online service, desktop or mobile app could be hacked or the victim of ransomware or other attack, a hardware wallet is a reasonable choice.
+A hardware wallet is a reasonable choice for those who are particularly risk-averse and concerned about the potential that an online service, desktop or mobile app could be hacked or about being the victim of ransomware or other attack.
 The challenge with a hardware wallet is that it's not always on or as easily accessible with online services, making it a bit more difficult to use.

 - Security.
 For hot crypto wallets, security is a top priority.
 A user should choose a crypto wallet that has strong authentication capabilities, including multifactor authentication.

 - Blockchain support.
-If users are looking to use a specific cryptocurrency, they should make sure that the chosen crypto wallet technology supports the desired services.
+Users looking to use a specific cryptocurrency should make sure that the chosen crypto wallet technology supports the desired services.

 - Integration and access.
 Beyond just specific cryptocurrency support, users should also check to see if the desired crypto exchange provides easy integration and support for the chosen crypto wallet technology.